cbovis/awesome-digital-nomads/readme.md

 - [Priority Pass](https://prioritypass.com) - Gain access to over 1000 airline lounges worldwide with membership from US$99.
 - [LoungeBuddy](https://loungebuddy.com) - Book airport lounge access from US$25 in over 200 lounges worldwide.
 - [Hopper] (https://www.hopper.com/) - Price prediction app that helps you choose the cheapest time to book your flight *- iOS and Android.*
+- *GTFO - Get The Flight Out* - In a hurry?
+GTFO lists the cheapest flights out of your home airport within the next 24 hours. _[iOS](https://itunes.apple.com/us/app/gtfo-get-the-flight-out/id895474816)_.

 ## Accomodation
 - [Airbnb](http://airbnb.com) - Short term rooms and private apartments at affordable rates.